-You do not need to store the controlled d cupboard within another cupboard.
+- You do not need to store the controlled drugs cupboard within another cupboard

 Refrigerating controlled drugs

-If a controlled drug has safe custody requirements and requires refrigeration, then it will need to be stored in a locked medicines fridge.
-There are no medicines fridges available that meet the Misuse of Drugs Safe Custody Regulations.
-Therefore, controlled drugs meeting the safe custody requirements that require refrigeration need to be stored in a standard medicines’ fridge.
+If a controlled drug has safe custody requirements and needs to be kept in a fridge, it will need to be stored in a locked medicines fridge.
+There are no medicines fridges available that meet the Misuse of Drugs (Safe Custody) Regulations.
+Therefore, controlled drugs subject to the safe custody requirements that require refrigeration can be stored in a standard locked medicine fridge.

 Disposing of controlled drugs

 You should separate unwanted or out-of-date controlled drugs from current stock and store in line with your policy.
 In care homes without nursing, store them in the controlled drugs cupboard until they are returned to the community pharmacy for destruction.

 Make a record in the controlled drugs register.
 This should be signed by the person making the entry and another suitably trained person as a witness.